HR/google-drive-unshare/README.md

 # Installation

-1. Go to https://script.google.com/home and make sure you're signed in with the Google Drive account you want to use for this.
+1. Go to https://script.google.com/start and make sure you're signed in with the Google Drive account you want to use for this.
-2. Click on "New Project" and Copy & Paste the `Code.gs` into the default file and select the `main` function under "Select function"
+2. Copy & Paste the `Code.gs` in this repository into the default file and select the `main` function under "Select function"
-3. In the code, set the `userEmail` variable to the email address of the user you want unshare items with and set the `folderId` variable (everything after https://drive.google.com/drive/folders/ of the folder URL) if you want to unshare a specific folder (incl. subfolders and subfiles).
-Optionally, set `copyNotOwned` variable to `true` if you want to also copy the items.
+3. In the code, set the `userEmail` variable to the email address of the user you want unshare items with and optionally set `copyNotOwned` variable to `true` if you want to also copy the items.
+If you want to unshare a specific folder (incl. subfolders and subfiles), set the `folderId` variable (everything after https://drive.google.com/drive/folders/ of the folder URL).
 4. Hit run!
 (You will probably also be prompted grant permission to your drive so do that)